Can you work, and be on holiday at the same time ?

 I started writing this about 3 weeks ago, when yet again someone asked the question.
 Sometimes I even feel irritated and sometimes guilty that people think we’re just on an endless holiday… simply because we’re living on a sunny holiday island.
 All of Spain isn’t on holiday… but I guess we’re not the norm 😉

 Often, the people asking, are also complaining about the cold weather they have to endure, or the stresses of their job etc. And, we understand !
-Yes, we have good weather, and we need it to stay healthy too.
+Yes, we have good weather, and I need it to stay healthy too.
 The weather has such an affect on our lives, and that’s why a quick break to the sun is necessary for so many people.
 2020 has been a rotten year for that, and I bet it’s made more of you think again about the whole work life balance.

 Most of us have to work, and most of us have ups and downs.
 That’s normal don’t you think – even if you don’t have to work.
 I know though, that so many people that ask us the question could easily make the same decision to sell up and simplify, and even better – they may be able to afford not to work !